pypy/pypy.org/posts/2022/12/pypy-alive.rst

 So with this code I applied the Z3-based equivalence check to all our optimizer unit tests.
 In addition to the bug we've been discussing the whole post, it also found another buggy test!
-I had found it too by hand by staring at all the tests in the process of writing all the Z3 code, but it was still a good confirmation that the process worked.
+I had found it too by hand by staring at all the tests in the process of writing all the Z3 infrastructure, but it was still a good confirmation that the process worked.
 This bug was in the range analysis for ``int_neg``, integer negation.
 It failed to account that ``-MININT == MININT`` and therefore did a mis-optimization along the following lines:

 .. code:: python